 - If a pie contains milk, cream and or eggs, refrigerate it.
 This includes milk and cream in any form – (no matter what the fat content), buttermilk, sour cream, and cream cheese.
 Also, refrigerate pies containing evaporated or condensed milk products.
 Those ingredients contain high levels of protein and moisture that are fertile grounds for the growth of bacteria.

 - What pies contain milk, cream or eggs?
 Check your recipe.
 Typically pumpkin and pecan pies do contain eggs, but fruit pies do not.
 Lemon meringue and all types of chiffon pies contain eggs, so they have to be refrigerated.
+My Boston Cream Pie is egg/custard-based and must be refrigerated.

 - How does refrigeration help?
 Refrigeration prevents the growth of bacteria, although not indefinitely as the occasional science experiment at the back of my refrigerator (a/k/a a forgotten container of leftovers from a long forgotten meal) attest.

 - Refrigerate pie quickly.
 After baking, refrigerate the pie once it is cool enough to handle.
 Then, as you bring it back to room temperature for serving, only leave the pie out for 2 hours or less.
 In other words, don’t leave the pies out all day prior to Thanksgiving dinner, whether you make them the day before or bake them in the morning.
 Ugh – the refrigerator space they’ll take up!
-But at least now I know I have to plan that they’ll occupy a narrow refrigerator shelf for most of Thursday.
+But at least now I know to plan that they will occupy a narrow refrigerator shelf for most of Thursday.

 - Why do you see pumpkin and pecan pies sitting out, unrefrigerated, in groceries and bakeries?
 Those pies contain preservatives and shelf-stable ingredients that allow them to be displayed and stored at room temperature.
 Commercially prepared pies that can be sold at room temperature should display an “RT” label; in any event they should be refrigerated after opening.
+The pecan pie below is homemade, and therefore I had to refrigerate it.

 Update PS – In 2018 I made 2 pies, a sour cream pumpkin